AbdelGeorge/academicprojects/README.md

 # ABDEL SINI GEORGE'S PORTFOLIO

 Welcome to my GitHub portfolio!
-I'm a analytic student with a strong interest in data and business analytics.
+I'm a analytics student with a strong interest in data and business analytics.
 Below, you'll find a selection of projects I've worked on.
 Feel free to explore, collaborate, or reach out if you have any questions or opportunities for collaboration.

 ## About Me